 and tries to cast its signature to the underlying method's signature.

-A virtual function has the same signature as its mmethoddef
+A virtual function has the same signature as its mmethoddef field, except for

-its receiver is of type Object
+its receiver is of type Object.

-In the same vibe, a call reference has all of its argument boxed as Object
+In the same vibe, a call reference has all of its argument boxed as Object.

 nitc :: ThunkFunction :: _polymorph_call_flag